rcoteru/ezSCUP/README.md

-# ezSCUP: SCALE-UP made easy.
+# ezSCUP: SCALE-UP made easy

 ezSCUP is a Python module designed to facilitate the execution of SCALE-UP simulations in a parameter grid of temperatures, pressures, strains and/or electric fields.
 It provides a high-level interface to handle the program and its output, includes several analysis functions concerning structural modes and macroscopic polarization in perovskites.